Jrodr4544/Trip-Planner/spec-js.md

 - [x] Include at least one link that loads or updates a resource without reloading the page
   - clicking new objective in the show page renders the objective#new form which creates new objectives
+  - the form which is loaded on trips#edit and trips#new actions, uses jquery to post the values and make changes

 - [x] Translate JSON responses into js model objects
   - converting JSON response into JS model objects via an ajax get request to the trips#state action